hashicorp/vault-client-go/docs/SystemRotateConfigRequest.md

 HasMaxOperations returns a boolean if a field has been set.

-### SetMaxOperationsNil

-`func (o *SystemRotateConfigRequest) SetMaxOperationsNil(b bool)`

- SetMaxOperationsNil sets the value for MaxOperations to be an explicit nil

-### UnsetMaxOperations
-`func (o *SystemRotateConfigRequest) UnsetMaxOperations()`

-UnsetMaxOperations ensures that no value is present for MaxOperations, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)